-Food photography, like so many other creative fields, experiences trends.
-Just like home decor, fashion and graphic design, food styling and propping trends change from season to season and year to year.
-This week, Brittany Stager is back to show us some great trends for fall food photography shoots.
-Whether it's a family gathering, or you're prepping for your next Grey Cup party recipe, fall offers a rich palette and a rustic feel that's perfect for getting a group together...
+Brittany Stager shows us some great ways to prep for fall food photography shoots.
+Whether it's a family gathering, or you're prepping for your next Grey Cup party recipe, fall offers a rich palette and a rustic feel that's perfect for getting a group together.
+Here's some fall food photoshoot inspiration...

 When you think of "Fall," what comes to mind?
 I can't help but conjure up images of colourful leaves, rich colours, rustic metals, and pumpkins & gourds galore!
-Not only is Fall a time of harvest and comfort, it plays host to some exciting themes and events, making it the perfect time to get creative in front of the camera.
+Not only is Fall a time of harvest and comfort, it plays host to some exciting themes and events, making it the perfect time to get creative in front of the camera with a little fall photo shoot inspiration.

-With a rich Fall forcast palette for 2014, you can expect to see plenty of reds, burnt browns, matte greys, and mustard yellows in this seasons prop selections.
-Retailers like Urban Barn, Ikea, The Bay and Chapters-Indigo already have their shelves filled with on-trend pieces, and bargain-hunters are sure to find a few key pieces at Value Village or a local antique shop.
-Using these trends in styled food shot can work to your advantage, and it doesn't have to be overly complicated or expensive.
+Fall is a season of rich colours with lots of reds, deep oranges, burnt browns, matte greys, and mustard yellows.
+Retailers like Urban Barn, Ikea, The Bay and Chapters-Indigo will have their shelves filled with on-trend pieces, and bargain-hunters are sure to find a few key food props at Value Village or a local antique shop.
+Using these props and colours in styled food shot can work to your advantage, and it doesn't have to be overly complicated or expensive.

 As soon as Mother Nature thrusts cold weather upon us, we are all thinking one thing: comfort food.
 Whether it is a turkey casserole or hearty beef stew, Fall is the time to bring warmth and satisfaction to the table.